luxfi/evm/plugin/evm/config/config.md

 ## Gossip Constants

-The following constants are defined for transaction gossip behavior and cannot be configured without a custom build of Subnet-EVM:
+The following constants are defined for transaction gossip behavior and cannot be configured without a custom build of EVM:

 | Constant | Type | Description | Value |
 |----------|------|-------------|-------|